catherineholland1/PhD/Methods for Compositional Time Series/README.md

-Code and Supplementary Material for Chapter 4: Methods for Compositional Time Series
+## Chapter 4: Methods for Compositional Time Series

+Code and Supplementary Material